-"If Reagan could to be patient with free market policies when unemployment was 10.8%, Trump should be too when unemployment is 4.1% and headed lower."
+"If Reagan could be patient with free market policies when unemployment was 10.8%, Trump should be too when unemployment is 4.1% and headed lower."

 The US doesn't face "secular stagnation" caused by outside or uncontrollable forces, like foreigners (and bad trade deals), technology that steals jobs, or Unions that are too weak.
 Growth is slow because government has grown too big.